bethinkpl/bit-docs/http.md

 ### Apprentice aka _I know it exists_
 - I know what problem is solved by HTTP
--

-### Intermediate aka _I've been in network tab_
+### Intermediate aka _I've been looking in the network tab_
-- I know what can be transported via HTTP
+- I know what types of content can be transported via HTTP
 - I know the structure of a HTTP request/response
 - I can make practical use of the network tab to debug a problem
 - I know request types and response status codes